Frequently Asked Questions

-The NICE Specification is expected to be available within 2018.
+The NICE Specification is expected to be available within second quarter of 2019.

 Consumers desire easy-to-use security cameras.
 In today’s market of diverse products, consumers are given an overload of information and instructions that people often don’t have the time to learn, resulting in incorrect usage of products and/or the inability to take advantage of all the capabilities.
 Imagine activating your motion detecting IP camera with a single on-switch, then receiving real-time notifications on your phone for every movement detection.
 NICE applies machine learning and AI and object/event detection to effectively utilize the data received on such IP cameras without unnecessary and meaningless notifications.

 Silicon Valley start-up Scenera plays an integral role in spearheading the key innovations in NICE, including curating content from multiple streaming sources into a user’s need, as well as contributing to the design of the scene-based (vs. image stream-based) camera system.